lloydroc/lloydroc.github.io/content/post/c/c-timestamp-epoch.md

 # Epoch using `gettimeofday` from `sys/time.h`

-An older method and thus arguablly the most portable.
+An older method and thus arguably the most portable.
 Get the epoch in seconds and microseconds.

 {{< highlight c >}}
 #include <sys/time.h>